NNHS-CS-Club/HackFTWSite/README.md

 # HackFTWSite
-The official website for Hack For the Win
+The official website for Hack For the World